The Washington Center

 - Politics & Public Policy

 The State Department, Pan American Health Organization Foundation, Center for Security Policy, Department of the Interior, Federal Trade Commission, Peace Corp, Metropolitan Police Department, Amnesty International, and many private law firms, think tanks, lobbying firms, congressional offices, and more!

 To Learn More about The Washington Center Internship Program at SJU

 - Meet with the campus liaison, Dr. Becki Scola (firstname.lastname@example.org, B/L 204)

-- Read about the success of SJU’s TWC alums in SJU Magazine’s Spring 2014 edition.
+- Read about the success of Washington Center alumni in SJU Magazine’s Spring 2014 edition

 - Watch videos from The Washington Center's YouTube Channel

-NOTE: Early Application is only for placements that require security clearances, and possibly a few other sites.
-Some examples are the U.S. Depts. of Justice, Homeland Security, and State, federal law enforcement agencies.
-All other applicants are encouraged to adhere to the Regular Deadline.
-Visit the TWC page regarding programs that have early application deadlines to see which organizations require early submission of materials.
+NOTE: Early Application is typically only for placements that require security clearances.
+Some examples are the U.S. Departments of Justice, Homeland Security, and State, federal law enforcement agencies.
+All other applicants are encouraged to adhere to the regular deadline.
+Visit the The Washington Center page regarding programs that have early application deadlines to see which organizations require early submission of materials.